 First and foremost, a significant proportion of the participants in both settings belong to the younger age demographic.
 The majority of participants in the study reside in metropolitan areas and belong to nuclear family structures.

 During our analysis of the overall characteristics of female lawyers working in court settings, we saw that the majority of them were between the ages of 23 and 32.
 Additionally, 70% of these female lawyers were unmarried.
-The majority of them were between the ages of 23 and 32.
-Additionally, 70% of these female lawyers were unmarried.
-The major of the respondents resided in urban areas, held only an LL.B degree rather than other quantications such as M.A. or
+The majority of the respondents resided in urban areas, held only an LL.B degree rather than other qualifications such as M.A. or